TonyPhipps/tech-notes/3dprinting.md

 - Slow down Deretraction/Restart Speed.
 Often this is half as much as Retraction Speed
 - Add Extra Length on Restart
 - Retract on Layer Change - Toggle

+## Small Parts Detaching Mid-Print
+Like miniature figures with small surface area touching the bed... going
+- Ensure bed is clean.
+Initial adhesion could have been poor due to dust.
+- Consider adding a brim